treehouses/remote/README.md

 2. Once it's done burning, remount the microSD card if its unmounted by Etcher, so that you can view the contents in the `boot` partition.
 You will see a long list of files.

-3. Create a file named `autorunonce.txt` and place it in the `boot` partition of the microSD card:

-    ```
-    treehouses rename treehouses # rename the raspberry pi so we could easily distinguish the bluetooth device
-    treehouses bluetooth on # enable bluetooth and our bluetooth-server on the Raspberry Pi
-    # treehouses wifi ssid password # if you do not have ethernet cable/access to router, uncomment this line and replace with your wifi ssid and password
-    ```

-4. Unmount and remove the microSD card from the card reader and place it into the RPi.
+3. Unmount and remove the microSD card from the card reader and place it into the RPi.

-5. Connect a RJ45 network cable to the Ethernet port on the RPi (skip this step if you have Wi-Fi configured in step 3.)

-6. Connect the RPi to power.
+4. Connect the RPi to power.

+5. If you possess an android phone find the Treehouses Remote app on Google Play Store and [download](https://play.google.com/store/apps/details?id=io.treehouses.remote) it.

-7. Wait for a minute or two and look for `treehouses` in your Android device's Bluetooth pairing screen.
+6. Wait for a minute or two and look for `treehouses` in your Android device's Bluetooth pairing screen.

 ## Setting Up the Android Device